 What are you looking for?
 Type it here...

-The Sleep Research Society and its members urge Congress to make sleep training and research a priority, through the National Institutes of Health (NIH).
-The following are general recommendations to congress involving sleep and the NIH:
+The Sleep Research Society and its members urge Congress to make sleep training and research a priority, through the National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), Department of Defense (DoD), Department of Transportation (DoT), and the Department of Veterans Affairs (VA) respective research projects and initiatives.
+The following are recommendations and initiatives being undertaken or proposed by the respective agencies.

-The SRS strongly supports the NIH's commitment to research training.
+Career Training Opportunities - The SRS strongly supports the NIH's commitment to research training.
 Career training opportunities must be expanded for biomedical research professionals in order to address the safety risk of sleep disorders on society.
 Career development grants are crucial to the recruitment of promising young researchers, and to the continuing education of established investigators.
-The SRS encourages the NIH to commit to training in the field of sleep research through mechanisms such as the K awards.
+The SRS encourages the NIH, or other research agencies to commit to training in the field of sleep research through mechanisms such as the K & T awards.

-Addressing the role of sleep and sleep disorders in public health and longevity requires large cohort studies.
-Multi-institute research networks are needed in order to conduct these studies.
+Sleep Research Network - Addressing the role of sleep and sleep disorders in public health and longevity requires large cohort studies.
+Multi-institute collaborative research networks are needed in order to conduct these studies.